Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 DRHP then becomes Red Herring Prospectus (RHP), the final version used for public release before the IPO opens.

-In parallel with SEBI’s approval, the company also applies to stock exchanges NSE or BSE for listing.
+In parallel with SEBI’s approval, next steps involved in ipo process is, companies also applies to stock exchanges NSE or BSE for listing.

 The exchanges verify the company’s structure, compliance, and financial strength.
 Once satisfied, the stock exchanges grant company in-principle approval to list its shares.